Skip to content

 3. Props Resolution: Schema properties → Component props

-4. Context Injection: Form/Menu context → Component context
+4. Context Injection: Form adapter, external context → available to components

 6. Element Creation: React.createElement() / Vue h() calls